adamchainz/djade/README.rst

         -   id: djade
             args: [--target-version, "5.1"]  # Replace with Django version

-The separate repository is used to enable installation without compiling the Rust code.
+The separate repository enables installation without compiling the Rust code.

 The default configuration uses pre-commit’s |files option|__ to pick up on any file in a directory called ``templates`` (`source <https://github.com/adamchainz/djade-pre-commit/blob/main/.pre-commit-hooks.yaml>`__).
-You may wish to override this if you have templates in different directories, by adding ``files`` to the hook configuration in your ``.pre-commit-config.yaml`` file.
+You may wish to override this if you have templates in different directories by adding ``files`` to the hook configuration in your ``.pre-commit-config.yaml`` file.

 .. |files option| replace:: ``files`` option
 __ https://pre-commit.com/#creating-new-hooks